 Having clean drinking water is a necessary component to just about everything we do.
 Without it, well… you know what happens.
-A severe case of the poops with a possible chance of death.

 So, as travelers, hikers, and adventurers, what is a solution to staying hydrated that doesn’t also contribute to the plastic problem?
 Meet the next generation Grayl water bottle…